sweetbittu/BA-Projects/README.md

 # BA-Projects
 Food Delivery App

 This project is a food delivery app influenced by popular services like Swiggy and Zomato.
 The app offers a user-friendly experience, allowing users to browse and order food easily through a website or mobile app interface.
 It provides localized restaurant options, discounts, and convenient payment methods.

-Features
+Features:
-User Registration & Login
+User Registration & Login:

 New Users: Users can register a new account by providing their details.
 Returning Users: Users can log in to access their account and previous orders.